Venezuelan opposition asks UK bank not to give Maduro gold

-CARACAS, Venezuela (AP) — Key Venezuelan opposition leaders are urging the Bank of England not to hand over $550 million worth of gold reserves requested by President Nicolas Maduro.
+CARACAS, Venezuela (AP) — A pair of Venezuelan opposition leaders urged the Bank of England on Friday not to hand over $550 million worth of gold sought by President Nicolas Maduro, saying officials in the South American country would either steal the gold or use it to finance its dictatorial government.

-A letter sent Friday to the bank says Maduro’s government would steal the 14 tons of gold or use it to oppress and kill Venezuelans.
+In a letter to the bank, former National Assembly president Julio Borges and opposition party leader Carlos Vecchio said Maduro’s socialist administration would pocket the last 14 tons of the Venezuelan gold in the bank’s vaults or use it to illegally imprison and kill its opponents.

-The letter is from former National Assembly President Julio Borges and opposition party leader Carlos Vecchio, both living in exile.
+It reminded the bank that the United States, United Kingdom and many European countries consider Maduro’s government illegitimate following his re-election this year in what was widely considered a fraudulent vote.

-Critics accuse Maduro of draining the country’s gold reserves to make up for plummeting crude production in the once-wealthy oil nation.
-The government has been repatriating gold reserves since 2012.
+“Maduro is not the legitimate owner of the gold,” the letter said.
+“Without doubt the intention of Maduro and his regime is to steal these resources that rightly belong to the people.”

 Most Read Business Stories